-At Groupon, we believe we have a responsibility to ensure that our business is conducted in an ethical way and we actively engage to address social issues.
-We realise that modern slavery is such an issue, and take seriously our responsibility to comply with the Act and to assist in preventing and combatting slavery where possible.
+At Groupon, we believe we have a responsibility to ensure that our business is conducted in an ethical way, and we actively engage to address social issues.
+We realise that modern slavery is such an issue, and take seriously our responsibility to comply with the Act and to assist in preventing and combating slavery and human trafficking where possible.

-As such, we are issuing this Modern Slavery Act Transparency Statement (the “Statement”), which includes a description of our structure, merchants and supply chain, efforts to identify and mitigate the risk of slavery and human trafficking in our supply chain, and information about how to report concerns or complaints arising under or related to the Act.
+As such, we are issuing this Modern Slavery Act Transparency Statement, which includes a description of our organizational structure, merchants and supply chain, efforts to identify and mitigate the risk of slavery and human trafficking in our supply chain, and information about how to report concerns or complaints arising under or related to the Act.

 Groupon is part of a global e-commerce marketplace.
 Groupon Inc. is the ultimate parent company of the entities that make up Groupon.
 Groupon Inc. is headquartered in the United States (Chicago, Illinois).